4 steps for creating extraordinary client experiences

-So how can advisors stand out in a sea of sameness?
-It starts with that cup of coffee.
-Corporations like Starbucks, Zappos, and The Ritz-Carlton are driving a transformation in client experience outside of the financial services industry.
+How can advisors stand out in a sea of sameness?
+Look to some of the world's most successful brands.
+Corporations like Starbucks, Zappos, and Ritz-Carlton are driving a transformation in client experience outside of the financial services industry.
 By understanding the way these companies are reaching and serving their ideal customers, advisors can create meaningful and tailored experiences that set their firms apart.
-Littlechild identifies three customer engagement trends occurring across industries:
+Littlechild identifies three customer-engagement trends occurring across industries:

 To capitalize on these trends, Littlechild offers a four-step plan for making the shift from delivering great service to designing meaningful, client-centric experiences.
 And she shares the questions that can help your firm uncover ways to truly differentiate over time.